Helene Deutsch: Freud and beyond

-Following Karl Abraham's presentation on femininity, penis envy and the feminine castration complex at the Hague Congress in 1920, Helene left analysis with Freud to work with Abraham.
-While at the Hague Congress, Helene presented her paper on The Psychology of Mistrust.
+Following Karl Abraham's presentation on femininity, penis envy and the feminine castration complex at the Hague Congress in 1920, Deutsch left analysis with Freud to work with Abraham.
+While at the Hague Congress, Deutsch presented her paper on The Psychology of Mistrust.
 In it, she claimed that lying was a defense against real events, as well as an act of creativity.
-In 1923, Helene moved to Berlin without her husband, Felix, or her son, Martin, to work with Abraham, who she felt probed more deeply than Freud.
+In 1923, she moved to Berlin without her husband, Felix, or her son, Martin, to work with Abraham, who she felt probed more deeply than Freud.
 Helene felt relaxed while working with Abraham and enjoyed his 'cool analytic style and his objective insight without any reeling experience of transference.'
-While in session with Helene, Abraham showed her a letter from Freud addressed to him.
-In it, Freud argued that the topic of Helene's marriage with Felix should remain off the table during analysis.
+While in session with her, Abraham showed her a letter from Freud addressed to him.
+In it, Freud argued that the topic of Deutsch's marriage with Felix should remain off the table during analysis.
 It was only later that Abraham confessed that he was unable to analyze her because he "had too much feeling for her."
 It is hypothesized that Freud, in abruptly terminating Helene's analysis and by sending the letter to Abraham, was trying to break Helene's compulsion to repeat.

-In 1924, Helene returned to Austria from Berlin.
+In 1924, Deutsch returned to Austria from Berlin.
 She also returned to Felix and Freud.
 Her continued relationship with Freud was friendly, yet at times strained.
-Following Freud's death, however, Helene often referred to herself as Freud's ghost.
-The following year, in 1925, Helene published The Psychoanalysis of Women's Sexual Functions.
-In it, she diverged from Freudian logic.
-She argued that, in the phallic stage, the little girl's primary erogenous zone is the "masculine clitoris," which is inferior in entirety to the male penis.
-It is this awareness of the inferiority of the clitoris, wrote Helene, that forces the little girl to grow passive, inward and turn away from her 'active sexuality'.
-That same year, Helene created and became the first President of the Vienna Training Institute.
-In 1935, Helene emigrated with her family from Vienna to Boston, Massachusetts, where she continued to work as a psychoanalyst until her death in 1982.
+Following Freud's death, however, she often referred to herself as Freud's ghost.
+That same year, Deutsch created and became the first President of the Vienna Training Institute.

+The following year, in 1925, Deutsch published The Psychoanalysis of Women's Sexual Functions, the first psychoanalytic book to deal exclusively with women.
+In it, she diverged from Freudian logic inspiring its founder to concern himself more thoroughly with female sexuality.
+Deutsch argued that, in the phallic stage, the little girl's primary erogenous zone is the "masculine clitoris," which is inferior in entirety to the male penis, and the awareness of the inferiority of the clitoris would force the little girl to grow passive, inward, and turn away from her 'active sexuality'.

+In 1935, after the end of the first Austrian Republic, Deutsch emigrated with her family from Vienna to Boston, Massachusetts, where she continued to work as a psychoanalyst until her death in 1982.